angular/angular/aio/content/guide/router-tutorial-toh.md

 If the feature module is loaded asynchronously, the `canMatch` guard is checked before the module is loaded.

 With the exception of `canMatch`, if *any* guard returns false, pending guards that have not completed are canceled, and the entire navigation is canceled.
 If a `canMatch` guard returns `false`, the `Router` continues processing the rest of the `Routes` to see if a different `Route` config matches the URL.
 You can think of this as though the `Router` is pretending the `Route` with the `canMatch` guard did not exist.

-There are several examples over the next few sections.
+The next few sections show several examples.

 <a id="can-activate-guard"></a>